SixArm/resume-help/README.md

 * 🚫 Don't use long paragraphs, because they are harder to skim and scan.

+## Help

-☐ Use a proofreader.
+☐ Ask a proofreader.

 * ✅ A second set of eyes helps you find errors and fix any unclear areas.

 * 🚫 Don't skip this step, because it's so important to being professional.

-☐ Ask for advice.
+☐ Ask an expert.

 * ✅ Do ask a subject matter expert and a human resources expert to review your resume.